modelsbymike3d/arbootcamp/content/snapchat-intermediate/500-opacity-slider.md

 `youtube:DOporB-Eukg`

 Letting the user change the opacity (or alpha) of an image is a pretty common question on the Lens Studio forums.
 Changing the opacity of an image itself isn't too tricky, but knowing how to do it with a slider so the user can control it is a bit trickier.
-We'll walk through the whole process and end up with a fully reusable script for future projects.
+In this tutorial we'll walk through the whole process and end up with a fully reusable script for future projects.
 You can see an example of this type of effect by [clicking here](https://www.snapchat.com/unlock/?type=SNAPCODE&uuid=5ea980b84abc43a3a6c1b36aa427e55a&metadata=01) or by scanning the snapcode below.

 ![Snapcode for lens with adjustable background blur](../../snapchat-intermediate/opacity-slider/snapcode.png)